NyxHexen/CI_MS1_THH/readme.md

 - Microsoft Edge: Functionality and style as expected.
 - Google Chrome: Functionality and style as expected.
 - Firefox: Functionality as expected.
-    - Style difference in scroll bar appearance from the other browsers due to the fact Firefox utilises JavaScript to change the appearance instead.
+    - Style difference in scroll bar appearance from the other browsers due to the fact Firefox utilizes JavaScript to change the appearance instead.
 - Opera/Opera GX: Functionality and style  as expected.
 - Safari: Functionality and style  as expected.
 (Thank you, Kera!)